Stepparent Adoptions

 Stepparent Adoptions and Same-Sex Marriages

-In 2015, the United States Supreme Court reversed the ban on same-sex marriage making it legal throughout the US.
-Before to this, couples residing in states where same-sex marriage was illegal were unable to petition the court for stepparent adoption, even when each of the biological parents consented.
-Regrettably, this meant that if the biological parent passed away, the child would probably end up living with unknown people rather than the other (nonbiological) parent.
+In 2015, the U.S. Supreme Court legalized same-sex marriage nationwide, overturning previous bans.
+Before this, couples in states where same-sex marriage was illegal faced challenges in petitioning for stepparent adoption, even with biological parents’ consent.
+Consequently, if a biological parent passed away, the child might end up with strangers rather than the nonbiological parent.

-Nevertheless, when one biological parent has a child with an ex-spouse or ex-partner, you are going to need to get consent or go through court procedures of terminating parental rights prior to you finalizing your adoption.
+However, challenges arise when a biological parent shares a child with an ex-spouse or partner.
+Obtaining consent or undergoing court procedures to terminate parental rights is necessary before finalizing the adoption.

 Source: